-I often see couples who engage in blaming behaviours similar to way debates happen: “This is why you’re wrong, this is why I’m right…” A sort of “one-upping.”
+I often see couples who engage in unhelpful forms of blaming behaviours, similar to a debate: “This is why you’re wrong, this is why I’m right…” A sort of “one-upping.”
 The assumption is: if we can convince our partner that we are right and they are wrong, we will finally gain the respect, love, and affection that we deserve.
-Except that even when a conversation dissolves, one partner can admit they’re wrong and it will STILL be just as conflicted as before.
+Except that even when a conversation ends, one partner can admit they’re wrong and it will still feel just as conflicted as before.
 It turns out identifying who was wrong and who was right really isn’t the antidote to resolving conflicts.
 Why is that?
-I have a few theories:
+Here's a few things that could be happening:

 One conflict at a time

 We cannot solve future conflicts in the present.
 We can only create conditions that will better precipitate future conflict.
 However, blaming tries to find out who’s responsible and hold them accountable, so future conflicts can be avoided.
 It can’t happen.
 Many avoidable conflicts have arisen in relationships for fear of future implications, rather than working through one conflict at time.

 It’s okay and expected that things are imperfect, especially your partner.
 You’ll both make mistakes, forget things, and have moments of weakness.
 Blaming each other when something goes wrong doesn’t teach or keep anyone from making the same mistake in the future, it usually just makes someone more upset and vigilant.
 Instead, try comforting your partner by letting them know that you could’ve easily made that exact same mistake, since they’re probably being harder on themselves than you realize.